-I love that the return from winter break gives us a bit of a new beginning.
-I will rearrange my seating charts, prepare to share some new book titles with my readers, write some motivational notes to students to bring out their best, and prepare my plans so that I am at my best when my students arrive.
-It takes some time during break to get it all organized, but I am ALWAYS grateful I took that time because it makes life easier upon our return.
+In addition to writing about the new year, I also like refresh my classroom before the first day back.
+I will rearrange my seating charts, add new book titles with to my classroom library, write motivational notes to my students, and prepare my lesson plans so that I am at my best when my students arrive.
+It takes some time during break to get it all organized, but these small details set a positive tone for our return to learning.

-If you are looking for some ideas and instructional tools to get your 2023 jump started, I have included a few of my favorites down below.
+If you are looking for writing activities and free printables to get your 2023 jump started, I have included a few of my favorites down below.
 These are great resources to get right back into the learning process, while embracing the excitement of the holidays and New Year!

-Dare I share that writing is often my favorite ELA component to dive into upon our return?
-I find that my students have so much they want to tell me and share with one another, that this is the BEST way I have found for them to get their ideas expressed.
 I LOVE to begin our first week back from break focusing on the essay writing process because it allows for my students to engage in thoughtful writing.
-To embrace our “FRESH START” mentality, we focus our writing on the three resolutions or ways we want to improve ourselves in 2021.
+To embrace our “FRESH START” mentality, we focus our writing on the three resolutions or ways we want to improve ourselves in 2023.
 We brainstorm, draft, edit, and publish these pieces and they become the perfect bulletin board display.
 Click on the image below to download this essay writing resource to use as a guide with your language arts students.